LaconicNetwork/docs.laconic.com/content/_index.en.md

 ---
-title: "Introducing the Laconic Network"
+title: "Laconic Documentation"
-description: "Documentation for the Laconic Network.
-Laconic provides accurate, low-cost, multi-chain verifiable data, with cryptographic proofs.
-Laconic Watchers serve data to DApps."
+description: "Documentation for the Laconic stack"
 ---

-Lorum ipsum
+TODO: quick summary of our available docs